I have designed and developed the content and courses of the Imagine Self out of my own experience, my own crystalized wisdom.

 If you want to know more: ask.
 Schedule a complimentary “Connect Call” with me.
 We will have 30 minutes to explore your needs and questions and the possibilities of entering into a series of Sacred Conversations.
 Click here to schedule our call.

 I accept you & accompany you

 through the evolution and strengthening of selfhood, through the process of resolving karma and fulfilling destiny, with compassion and care.
 I am always aware of becoming and being a good and wise companion and friend.
-So much of the inner journey needs warm support.
+Your inner journey needs warm support.

 with keen listening and observation.
-Keen listening and observation are gifts I have had forever but also what I practice, practice, practice and refine and mature.
-I know how to listen and how to observe.
-The central key to my gifts is my unconditional openness to all that lives in another — to what lives in you.
+Keen listening and observation are what I practice, practice, practice and refine and mature.
+The central key to my attention is my unconditional openness to all that lives in another — to what lives in you.